ksmith6/vehicle_detection/Writeup_Submission.md

 The third set of windows sweeps over the x-range of [400 1100] and the y-range of [350 500] with a window size of 50px by 50px.
 This was an additional, focused scan on the roadway to help boost detection.
 Because this is fairly similar to the first set of windows, it may be able to be consolidated with the first set of images, reducing processing time (future potential optimization).

+The final set of windows was dynamically created based on the detected vehicles from the heatmap.
+For each distinct blob identified by the `label()` function, I generated a set of images centered about the detected çar.
+This helped to ensure that the detected vehicle was not lost between gaps in the fixed window sets.
+It also helped to refine the bounding box of the cars.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to try to minimize false positives and reliably detect cars?

 I minimized false positives by tuning the parameters of my classifiers while ensuring I did not begin missing real car detection.
 Furthermore, I implemented a `HeatMap` class (based on the Udacity lecture material) that helped to reject spurious measurements.
 The heatmap would †rack the number of repeated detections on pixels across multiple images.

+For each window that detected a car, the heatmap pixels that the window contained were incremented by +1 until they saturated at a peak temperature of 10.
+Upon processing each frame of the video stream, the heatmap was uniformly cooled by decrementing -1 from each pixel (capping the minimum pixel value at 0).
+This helped to consistently track vehicles across multiple frames while rejecting spurious false positives.

 After applying a minimum threshold of **3** as my heatmap threshold, I used the `label` function from `scipy.ndimage.measurements` to combine overlapping detection windows (in the heatmap space).